layingfish/SID-Repro/README.md

-# Anonymous RecSys 2026 Submission

-This repository contains the code for reproducing the experiments in our RecSys 2026 submission.
+This repository contains the code for reproducing the experiments in our paper [**What Makes a Good Semantic ID for Generative Recommendation?
+A Reproducibility Study**](https://arxiv.org/abs/2609.24430).

 ## Environment